-As its name suggests, Boston is the firm's largest market, contributing more than 35% of its revenue.
-New York represents about 25% of revenue, followed by Washington, DC, and San Francisco, representing 22% and 12%, respectively.
+As its name suggests, Boston is the firm's largest market, contributing about 35% of its revenue.
+New York represents about 31% of revenue, followed by Washington, DC, and San Francisco, representing 20% and 11%, respectively.

 Boston Properties is one of the largest owners and developers of office buildings in the US.
 Class A Office properties, which the REIT defines as centrally-located buildings that are professionally managed and maintained and command upper-tier rental rates, contribute 95% of the firm's revenue.
 The firm also owns 17 office/technical (properties that support office, research and development, laboratory, and other technical uses) properties, one hotel, and four retail properties.
 It also owns three residential buildings, one of which is under construction.

 The REIT owns stakes in some rather iconic buildings.
 It has a 60% stake in New York's GM Building, which was acquired from the ailing Macklowe Properties for $2.8 billion, a record-setting price for a US office building.
 Boston Properties also owns Times Square Tower in New York, Embarcadero Center in San Francisco, and Metropolitan Square in Washington, DC.

 The US government is the REIT's largest tenant, occupying 6% of its rented space.
 Citibank and Bank of America each occupy more than 2% of space.
 Other high-profile tenants include Genentech, Microsoft, and Google.